Games that try to avoid Only Six Faces

 - Power Armor helmets and some additional headgear (ski masks, welding masks, raider wastehound helmets) in Fallout 3 cover the entire face.
 Some outfits, such as Radiation Suits or the Chinese Stealth Armor, cover the entire body including the head.

 - Not even an hour into Dragon Age: Origins will pass before you procure your first helmet, wasting your hard-spent moments creating the perfect nose for your human noble.
 At least the game automatically removes helmets during conversations.
-A popular mod for the PC version also allows helmets to appear unequipped only to be automatically equipped for combat and when you open the menu.
-It's not without its bugs, however.
+A popular mod for the PC version allows helmets to appear unequipped only to be automatically equipped for combat and when you open the menu.
+Fortunately, Dragon Age II and Inquisition include a feature that allows the player to hide characters' helmets entirely while keeping their stats.

 - In the Siege of Avalon Anthology, you don't get much to customize—just hair color, hairstyle, and whether you have a beard, but every one of the three dozen or so hats, hoods, and helmets covers at least the hair, and usually the face (and beard) as well.
 However, the non-magical ones are practically useless anyway (giving only 1-2% damage reduction), so going without is perfectly plausible.